 Now you know something about how the company’s supply chain is designed, so let’s see how well it works.
 Click on the “Simulation” button in the upper right corner of the edit screen, and a new browser tab opens to show the simulation screen.
 Wait for the supply chain to draw on the map, then click the “Play” button to start the simulation.
 The simulation begins.

-FIRST CHALLENGE: Get the Supply Chain to Run for 30 Days (one month)
+Get this supply chain to run for 30 days (one month)

 As the new supply chain manager for Cincinnati Seasonings you have inherited a mess.
 You need to make improvements to the supply chain to get it to run for 30 days.
 You are going to encounter a few problems early on that will cause the supply chain to crash.
 Either too much product builds up at one facility and you run out of storage space, or you run out of product at another facility and can’t meet customer demand.

-Keep trying things and running simulations to see what happens.
-After some experimentation you will find a way to get the supply chain to run for 30 days or longer.
-If a simulation runs past 30 days, you can click the “Stop” button in the upper right corner of the simulation screen to stop the simulation.
+Do whatever seems best to get the supply chain to run for 30+ days.
+Try things.
+Simulations show what works, and you will find a way to get to 30+ days.
+If you get a simulation that runs well past 30 days, you can click the “Stop” button in the upper right corner of the simulation screen to stop the simulation.

 At Cincinnati Seasonings they use a 30-day S&OP cycle (sales and operations planning cycle).
 That is why you focus on 30-day, or one month simulations.
 Every month, the company updates its product demand forecasts at the stores and that leads to changes in its production schedule at the factory.
 Which in turn leads to changes in vehicles and delivery routes.
 So there isn’t much point in running simulations beyond 30 days.
 Your job is to plan and manage supply chain operations from one monthly S&OP cycle to the next.
 Your goal is to meet product demand each month at all the stores (be responsive) while also reducing inventory and operating costs as much as possible (be efficient).